adsc123/flaskwhale/README.md

 # flaskwhale
 A project to test CI auto build.
+Test